Namoshek/laravel-scout-database/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/namoshek/laravel-scout-database.svg?style=flat-square)](https://packagist.org/packages/namoshek/laravel-scout-database)

 The package provides a generic Laravel Scout driver which performs full-text search on indexed model data using an SQL database as storage backend.
-Indexed data is stored in normalized form (a word list as well as a lookup table), allowing efficient search.
+Indexed data is stored in normalized form, allowing efficient search which does not require a full match.

 This driver is an alternative to [`teamtnt/laravel-scout-tntsearch-driver`](https://github.com/teamtnt/laravel-scout-tntsearch-driver).
 The primary difference is that this driver provides less features (like geo search).
 Instead it works with all database systems supported